 Quality Score – Now that additional quality score metrics are available for both current and historical performance, you can create pivot tables to get the total count (rather than sum) of keywords ranking Above Average, Average and Below Average for each qualifier.
 This will allow you even more insight into why quality scores may be low or high and help you to monitor changes over time.
-To do this simply add the quality score indicator (for example: ad relevance) into both the rows field and the values field.
+To do this simply add the quality score indicator (for example: ad relevance) into both the rows field and the values area.
 If you have a high count of keywords that are below average for any of the indicators, optimizations should likely be made to either your ad copy or landing pages.

 Use #2 = Merging Data

 Many clients need to do this on a regular basis.
 For example, they may want to look at front end metrics from Google Adwords (such as spend, clicks and impressions) while using backend data from Google Analytics (leads, conversions and revenue).
-Below is a step by step example of how to marry or merge the frontend and backend data from two different sources:
+Below is a step by step example of how to marry or merge the frontend and backend pivot table data from two different sources:

-- Copy your frontend data into excel
+- Copy your frontend data into an excel spreadsheet

 - Example: columns could be campaign, clicks, impressions, spend